The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Reversibility via SLE large deviations

-\begin{pf} The first fact and the existence of minimizing curve follow from the large deviation principle.
-It is in fact a subcase of the multiple point constraint result that we will prove a little later, so we do not give the detailed argument here.
+\begin{proof} The first fact and the existence of minimizing curve follow from the large deviation principle.
+It is in fact a subcase of the multiple point constraint result that we will prove in Prop.~\ref{prop_gd_multiple}, so we do not give the detailed argument here.
 In order to evaluate the value of this limit, we can use Theorem \ref{Schrammevent}: Indeed, for $w = \cot(\t) \geq 0$,